 You’ll know it’s time to quit soaking the driftwood when the water it’s sitting in stays clear for a couple of days.

-If you want, you can even boil your driftwood, which also help kill any leftover fungus and bacteria that scrubbing might have missed.
-This also a great way to leach out more tannins.
+If you want, you can even boil your driftwood, which also helps kill any leftover fungus and bacteria that scrubbing might have missed.
+This is also a great way to leach out more tannins.

 3. Drying the Driftwood

 You may be wondering why you’d need to dry the wood when you’re just going to be putting in it your fish tank, under the water.

 This is a necessary part of the process if you used bleach or something similar to help sterilize the wood.
 As the wood dries, the chlorine from the bleach evaporates into the air and makes the wood safe for your tank.